kevinsogo/compgen/docs_src/preparation.md

 The programs used will be taken from `generators` in `details.json`; in this case, `single_case.py` and `multi_case_lazy.py`.
 They can be in any language.
 A `!` at the beginning means "run this bash command as is".
 Comments begin with `#`.

-This is similar to Polygon's system, though more limited, since you have to use `$`, etc. This is a bit limited in expessive power for now, but we'll change that soon.
+This is similar to Polygon's testscript system, though more limited since you have to use `$`, among other things.
+This is limited in expessive power for now, but we'll change that soon.

 <!-- TODO numbering in testscript -->